JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/accessibility.md

 Can be used as input devices instead of a mouse.
 Usefull for those with limited movement above the legs.
 Using one foot as a mouse and one as buttons bound to shortcuts works similarly to a typical keyboard.

 ## Predictive text
-Software that predicts the most likly word you will type, so users dont have to type entire words after a few key strokes, which reduces physical effort and increases input speed.
+Software that predicts the most likely word you will type, so users dont have to type entire words after a few key strokes, which reduces physical effort and increases input speed.